corda/corda/docs/source/merkle-trees.rst

 also by third parties.
 The construction of transactions assumes that they form a whole entity with input and output states, commands and attachments inside.
 However all sensitive data shouldn’t be revealed to other nodes that take part in the creation of transaction on validation level (a good example of this situation is the Oracle which validates only embedded commands).
-How to achive it in a way that convinces the other party the data they got for signing really did form a part of the transaction?
+How to achieve it in a way that convinces the other party the data they got for signing really did form a part of the transaction?

 We decided to use well known and described cryptographic scheme to provide proofs of inclusion and data integrity.